drand/website/docs/blog/2021-09-14-the-value-of-drand.md

+---
+title: The value of drand
+summary: We asked the League of Entropy some questions on why drand matters to them.
+date: 2021-09-14
+---

 # The value of drand

 The [League of Entropy](https://leagueofentropy.com/) (LoE) is a consortium of organizations that work together to maintain the number one distributed, bias-resistant and verifiable randomness beacon, called [drand](https://drand.love)!
 The consortium, formed initially in 2019, is currently supported by 16 member organizations: Cloudflare, École polytechnique fédérale de Lausanne (EPFL), University of Chile, Kudelski Security, Protocol Labs, ChainSafe, cLabs, C4DT, Emerald Onion, Ethereum Foundation, IC3, PTisp, Tierion, UCL, QRL Foundation, ZenGo.